deacon-kigo/kigo-pro-dashboard/documentation/state-management-migration.md

 ## Component Migration Checklist

-Below is a list of components still using the `useDemo()` hook that need migration:
+Below is a list of components now migrated from the `useDemo()` hook to Redux:

 - [x] UserGreeting.tsx
 - [x] DemoSelector.tsx